Communities in Bloom

 Finally, several citizens of Brooks have indicated an interest in upgrading and expanding pathways.

 The Commemorative Forest is a permanent forest preserve located on the west side of Lake Stafford.
 This land has been set aside in perpetuity as a sanctuary.
 A yearly dedication ceremony is held to plant commemorative trees that recognize special events, people or passings.
 For a minimum donation of $150, 1 tree is planted in honour of the occasion and a frame-able personal certificate dedicating your tree will be issued.
-For more information, call 403-362-5184 or email email@example.com.
+For more information, call 403-362-5184 or email firstname.lastname@example.org.
 To apply to plant a tree, click here.
 The dedication ceremony is every September.

 Communities in Bloom has planted a maintained lots plots of heritage roses at the Brooks & District Museum.
 The roses are Prairie Hardy Shrub Roses, developed for the area by the Crop Diversification Centre.
 Many of the species are named after the explorers of the area.